 What new vocabulary and grammar do you need to move from upper beginner (A2) to lower intermediate (B1) German?
 Maybe you want to improve your German for work or pleasure.
 You may even need to pass a German B1 exam.
-If so, you’re in the right place for some actionable information what intermediate German vocabulary and grammar you need how to master it.
+If so, you’re in the right place for some actionable information on the B1 German vocabulary and grammar that you need how to master it.

 We saw that getting to a solid intermediate level in German is all about becoming a “going concern” in the language as an “independent user”.

 Sure, there’ll still be things you don’t understand and things you can’t easily say yet.